sigma-ai/python-opencv/README.md

 ### Install missing packages with Pip
 To install the missing packages you need to open Python in your terminal inside the folder you download from this repository.
 Then type in: ```me@debian: pip install -r requirements.txt```

+#### Security issues
+An alert for the used package urlib, this need to fix as soon as possible!
+When this issue is fixed, please consider to delete these two lines!